kingrocfella/newyork-times-article-rating-app/backend/readme.md

-# Trivago case studies
+# Newyork-times-article-rating-app

-> Backend for Trivago case studies
+> Backend for Newyork-times-article-rating-app